 The curriculum is structured sequentially with options to take one course at a time or progress more rapidly if desired.
 The Master of Business Administration program requires the completion of a 41-credit core curriculum.
-NOTE: Students must have completed IDS 501 before enrolling in program courses.
+NOTE: Students must complete BSA500 and IDS 501 during their first semester of enrollment.